 We have broken Retention into four main categories:

-- Short term retention – This is the exact opposite.
-It’s having to remember something that is less important for a short period of time, but still being able to quickly fire out the answer when you have a question asked of you.
+- Short-term retention – This is the exact opposite.
+It’s having to remember something that is less important for a short period of time but still being able to quickly fire out the answer when you have a question asked of you.
 This can be challenging because sometimes seemingly less important information can be easily dismissed.

-- Active retention – This skill helps them remember things as they’re actively going through motions.
+- Active retention – This skill helps them remember things as they’re actively going through the motions.
 For example, going through different patterns like being able to do high block, punch, front kick, and being able to keep all those separate moves in their brain, but also executing them with correct technique and making them strong.